The History of Isola

 Isola has remained committed to customer satisfaction since 1912.

-1912: Continentale Isola Werke, AG in Düren, Germany in 1912.
-The name “Isola” was derived from the German word for insulation (Isolierung,) which is fitting since the first products manufactured by Continentale Isola Werke, AG were insulators utilizing the then-revolutionary Bakelite plastic technology.
+1912: Continentale Isola Werke, AG was established in Düren, Germany.
+The name “Isola” was derived from the German word for insulation (Isolierung) because the company’s first products were insulators utilizing the then-revolutionary Bakelite plastic technology.

-1999: The company’s geographical presence and product lines were expanded with the acquisition of Allied Signal’s laminate business in 1999.
+1999: The company’s geographic presence and product lines were expanded with the acquisition of Allied Signal’s laminate business.

 2006: We acquired the assets of Polyclad Laminates, Inc. from Cookson Group, plc, which extended our product portfolio and expanded our presence in the growing Asian markets.